-When you first install the software, the following daemons should be running on all administration nodes:
+When you first install the software, the following daemons should be running on all server-capable administration nodes:

 - fs2d

 - cmond

 - cad

-• crsd
+- crsd

-To determine which daemons are running on an administration node, enter the following:
+To determine which daemons are running on a server-capable administration node, enter the following:

 '''

-irix# /etc/init.d/cluster status

-fs2d is running
+admin# service cxfs_cluster status fs2d is running.

-cmond is running
+cmond is running.

-cad is running
+cad is running.

-crsd is running
+crsd is running.

 '''